anubhavsingh1729/MADE/project/project-plan.md

 # Project Plan
 ## Title
-Correlation between R&D Investment and Human development report.
+Correlation between R&D Investment and Human development Index.

 ## Main Question
 Does the government spending on research and development affects the trends in Human Development Index?